New Pentagon chief says U.S. will ‘escort’ American-flagged ships facing Iranian threats

 Esper said that what is evolving right now between Britain and Iran after Friday’s seizure of the British-flagged Stena Impero was a “tit for tat,” and that the purpose of Operation Sentinel is to avoid those provocations or seizures.
 He said the door is also open in the United States to revive nuclear negotiations with Iran.

-“We are trying to de-escalate and at the same time message to them very clearly that without precondition, anytime, anyplace, we’re willing to meet with them and talk about how we get back into a negotiation,” Esper said.
+“We are trying to deescalate and at the same time message to them very clearly that without precondition, anytime, anyplace, we’re willing to meet with them and talk about how we get back into a negotiation,” Esper said.

 The defense secretary noted that several weeks ago, the British navy successfully intervened when Iranian vessels attempted to block a British-flagged oil tanker from entering the Strait of Hormuz, citing the activity as an example of how to prevent a cycle of escalation.
 “The warship conveniently got in between them and kind of broke it up,” he said.